cs50nestm/cs50labs/booleans/README.md

 ### The `if` Statement

-We can use **if statements** to execute different parts of code, depending on different circumstances.
+We use boolean expressions with **if statements** to execute different parts of code, depending on different circumstances.
 For instance in Scratch

 ![if_x_y](http://labs.cs50nestm.net/if_x_y.png)